A close up of Sulawesi crested macaque

 Diet

-Omnivore – They will mainly eat fruit but will also eat leaves, small insects, small mammals and even frogs and lizards.
+Omnivores – prefer to eat fruit but will also eat leaves, small insects, mammals and reptiles.

 • location icon